- Why Can’t I Attach Files in Gmail?

 Fix 6: Clear your browser cache and cookies

-If the problem concerns your browser, then clearing your cache and cookies may do the trick.
+If the problem concerns your browser, then clearing your cache and cookies might fix the problem.

-- Click the three vertical dots in the top right corner.
+- Launch Google Chrome and click the three vertical dots in the top right corner.

-- Select All Time under the drop-down list for Time Range.
+- Select All time from the drop-down list for Time range.

-- Click the Cookies and other site data and Cached images and files options.
+- Check the Cookies and other site data and Cached images and files boxes.

 Fix 7: Update your web browser to the latest version